Tejusbharadwaj/RideShare/README.md

 ## How To Run

-To run this Jupyter project, Please open the code.ipynb in jupyter notrebook and run it to generate the results.
+1.To run this Jupyter project, Please open the code.ipynb in jupyter notrebook and run it to generate the results.
-The dependencies that need to be installed are:
+2.The dependencies that need to be installed are:
+*pymysql
+*haversine